-Abide with me; fast falls the eventide; the darkness deepens; Lord, with me abide.
-When other helpers fail and comforts flee, Help of the helpless, O abide with me.
-I need thy presence every passing hour.
-What but thy grace can foil the tempter's power?
-Who, like thyself, my guide and stay can be?
-Through cloud and sunshine, Lord, abide with me Friday: Read Hebrews 2:10, 16 and 7:25-28.
-In preparing a body for His Son; a body which is now risen and ascended victorious to Heaven, God the Father has ensured that our Savior, will "always live to intercede for us" in that human body before His Father's throne in Heaven!
-But even more, as we begin 2023: no matter what events or trials face us in the coming year, we have a Savior whose real body means that we always have an arm to lean upon, and a hand which can touch our fevered brows down here on earth!
+In preparing a body for His Son, a body which is now risen and ascended victorious to Heaven, God the Father has ensured that our Savior will "always live to intercede for us" in that human body, before His Father's throne in Heaven!
+But even more, as we begin 2024, no matter what events or trials face us in the coming year, we have a Savior whose real body means that we always have an arm to lean upon and a hand which can touch our fevered brows down here on earth!
 He will never leave or forsake us down here!
-His body in Heaven is the pledge that He will never abandon His body on earth even for one moment!
-Christ's Spirit sent down ensures Christ's presence on earth!
+His body in Heaven is the pledge that He will never abandon His body on earth even for one moment.

-"But wait," some may object, "are you forgetting that Christ's humanity is in Heaven now, and not on earth?
-How can you speak of Christ being with us on earth, comforting and leading us with His hands through our sufferings, and difficult days?"
-Well, that is what a "captain of salvation" (Heb.
-2:10) does!
-He stays with His flock; personally leading them by the hand out of trouble.
+Some may object, "Are you forgetting that Christ's humanity is in Heaven now, and not on earth?
+How can you speak of Christ being with us on earth, comforting and leading us with His hands through our sufferings and difficult days?"
+Well, that is what a "Captain of Salvation" does (Heb.
+2:10, also translated "pioneer" or "founder").
+He stays with His flock, personally leading them by the hand out of trouble.
 In terms of Heb.
-2:16, the Son of God "helped" our nature not just for a time, in order to suffer and die with it, but with a view to constant mediatorial work on our behalf in and through that human nature!
-Interestingly, that word translated to "help" or "take hold of" or "give aid," literally means, "to lead by the hand", just as God, through Moses, led His people out of Egypt.
-This same verb is used in Hebrews 8:9, which reads: "... when I took them by the hand to lead them out of Egypt"!
+2:16, the Son of God helped our nature not just for a time, in order to suffer and die with it, but with a view to constant mediatorial work on our behalf in and through that human nature.
+Interestingly, that word translated to "help" or "take hold of" or "give aid" literally means "to lead by the hand," just as God, through Moses, led His people out of Egypt.
+This same verb is used in Hebrews 8:9, which reads: "... when I took them by the hand to lead them out of Egypt."

 Meditate and Pray: Thank Jesus that He continues to "lead His church by the hand."
-He continues to "walk among the golden candlesticks" of His church on earth, taking account of our every daily need as surely as if we could see Him walking with us!
-And just as Jesus could bring that old, exiled apostle John comfort by laying His real hand upon him in Revelation 1:17, so "He knows our sorrows," and lays His priestly hand upon us, to bring us the real, human, sympathetic comfort of His presence while we suffer here in this vale of tears.
-Surely we could not begin 2023 with a better picture of our security in Christ's ongoing ministry on our behalf!
+He continues to "walk among the golden candlesticks" of His church on earth, taking account of our every daily need as surely as if we could see Him walking with us.
+And just as Jesus could bring that old, exiled apostle John comfort by laying His real hand upon him (Revelation 1:17), so "He knows our sorrows" and lays His priestly hand upon us, to bring us the real, human, sympathetic comfort of His presence through all we suffer here.
+Surely we could not begin 2024 with a better picture of our security in Christ's ongoing ministry on our behalf!